CopyTranslator/CopyTranslator/README.md

+![logo](./logo.png)

 # CopyTranslator

-![logo](./logo.png)

 [中文 Chinese](https://github.com/elliottzheng/CopyTranslator/wiki)

 ## User manual for Windows users.

-Copy, Translate, and Paste with Google translate API.
+Foreign Paper Reading and Translation Asistant.
+(Latest: v0.0.7-Kylin-RC0)

 ### Warning
 **Due to the mechanism change of google translate, versions before v0.0.5.2 is no longer valid, I had fixed it in v0.0.5.3, Please update to the latest version.**

-### Update log

 #### v0.0.6.0 Comprehensively Empower the Focus Mode